wolfy26/Zen-Lang/README.md

 Less than or equal to|`<=`
 Greater than or equal to|`>=`

-The operators `+:`, `-:`, `*:`, etc. are used as such:
+Assignment operators `+:`, `-:`, `*:`, etc. are used as such:
 ```
 x +: 1;
 x := x + 1;
 ```
-The two statements above are identical, and both statements return `x+1`.
+The two statements above are identical, and both statements increment `x` by 1.

 #### Functions
-To define a function, use a pair of parentheses capturing the arguments, followed by a code block in curly braces.
-A function may include one or several return statements, to which the function is evaluated when called.
+To define a function, use the keyword `func` followed by a pair of parentheses capturing the arguments, followed by a code block in curly braces.
+A function may include zero, one or several return statements, to which the function is evaluated when called.
 If no return statement is provided, the function evaluates to `0`:
 ```
-def hello(){
+def hello := func(){
   println("Hello world!");
-}
+};
-def sum(n1, n2, n3){
+def sum := func(n1, n2, n3){
   return n1 + n2 + n3;
-}
+};
 ```
+Note that functions are objects; to assign a function to a variable, use `def` as you normally would.
+Since the entire assignment is a statement, it ends in a semicolon.

 To call a function, use the function name followed by a series of expressions separated by commas in parentheses.

 Functions can access variables in the global scope; however, variables declared in functions may not be accessed from outside the function.
 If the function and global scope contain variables of the same name, the function variable will be used, and the global variable will remain untouched (see **Scoping**):

 ```
 def x := 0;
-def foo(){
+def foo := func(){
   def x := 1;
-  print(x);
-}
+  print(x, '');
+};
 foo();
 print(x);
 ```
-outputs `10`.
+outputs `1 0`.

-#### Conditionals and loops
+#### Conditionals and Loops
-Conditional statements use the keyword `if`, followed by an expression in parentheses and a code block in curly braces.
+Conditional statements use the keyword `if`, followed by an expression in parentheses and either a single statement or a code block in curly braces.
 If the expression evaluates to true, the code block will be executed.

-Conditional statements may have an optional `else` keyword following the code block, which is immediately followed by another `if` or a code block in curly braces.
+Conditional statements may have an optional `else` keyword following the code block, which is immediately followed by another `if` or a single statement or a code block in curly braces.
 If the first conditional statement fails, the conditional or code block following the `else` is executed.

 Two loops are supported: one uses the keyword `while`, and the second uses `until`.
-Both loops are followed by an expression in parentheses and a code block in curly braces.
+Both loops are followed by an expression in parentheses and a single statement or a code block in curly braces.
 A while loop executes the code block so long as the expression is true; an until loop executes the code block so long as the expression is false:
 ```
 def x := 1;
-if(x = 1){
-  println(x, 'is 1');
+if(x = 1) println(x, 'is 1');
-}else{
+else{
   println(x, 'is not 1');
 }
 while(x < 10){